altunixon/wips/lns/altina_ln/ASP-121-Chapter_1_Thunderclap.md

 Altina reached her hand out.<br/>
 And touched his hair.<br/>
 "Why are you dressed like a girl?
 Clarisse laughed so hard that she cried."<br/>
-So those weren’t tears of joy from meeting me again!?
+So those weren’t tears of joy from meeting me again!?<br/>
 He finally knew why the corner of Clarisse’s eyes were red.<br/>
 "No… This is…"<br/>
-Jessica said softly:
+Jessica said softly:<br/>
 "… Lord Auric asked me to help him crossdress."<br/>
 "T-That isn’t wrong, but putting it that way will lead to misunderstandings?!"<br/>
 Kekeke… Fanrine tried her best not to laugh.<br/>
 With no other choice, Regis had to recount his ordeal from the beginning.<br/>
-Imperial First Army, Field Tent——
+Imperial First Army, Field Tent——<br/>
 When the sun was about to set behind the western hills, a rider hoisting a messenger flag came running.<br/>
 Germain spoke.
 As he served as Latreille’s eyes, he had the habit of reporting what he sees.<br/>
 "Prince Latreille, it seems to be a messenger."<br/>
 "Hmm."<br/>
 His right eye’s vision had recovered, but his left eye remains blind.
 And the doctor diagnose that his right eye will lose its light one day.<br/>
-Germain asked:
+Germain asked:<br/>
 "Could this be the Fourth Army’s declaration of war?
 Or will they question us about the death of their strategist?"<br/>
 "No, that won’t be."<br/>
 Latreille sat in his chair.<br/>